squid-cache/squid-cache.github.io/Features/NegotiateAuthentication.rst

  * [[WikiPedia:BasicAuthenticationScheme|Basic]] - been around since the very beginning
  * WikiPedia:NTLM - Microsoft's first attempt at single-sign-on
  * [[WikiPedia:DigestAccessAuthentication|Digest]] - w3c's attempt at having a secure authentication system
  * [[WikiPedia:SPNEGO|Negotiate (aka SPNEGO)]] - Microsoft's second attempt at single-sign-on.
-Maybe, as it often happens to them, they'll get it right by version 3.0

-There are reports of a [[WikiPedia:KerberosProtocol|Kerberos]] authentication scheme being seen in the wild (ISA Server 2004).
+ /!\ There are reports of a [[WikiPedia:KerberosProtocol|Kerberos]] authentication scheme being seen in the wild (ISA Server 2004).
 If you see it, shoot on sight.
-Microsoft recommends to use Negotiate instead.
+The ''official'' version of Kerberos displays in HTTP as '''Negotiate''' scheme.
+Its formal name when discussed is '''Negotiate/Kerberos''' to differentiate from Negotiate/NTLM and other GSSAPI versions.

-Squid supports Basic, NTLM (v1 and v2), Digest, and from Squid-2.6 Negotiate.
+Squid supports Basic, NTLM (SMB LM, v1 and v2), Digest, and from Squid-2.6 Negotiate.

-Currently only WikiPedia:Firefox 1.5, WikiPedia:SeaMonkey 1.0 and latest beta of [[WikiPedia:InternetExplorer|Internet Explorer]] 7 are known to supporting Negotiate authentication with Squid and ISA server 2004
+Currently only WikiPedia:Firefox 1.5, WikiPedia:SeaMonkey 1.0 and [[WikiPedia:InternetExplorer|Internet Explorer]] 7+ are known to support Negotiate authentication with Squid and ISA server 2004

 == So what is this "NEGOTIATE" thing anyways? ==

 Negotiate is a wrapper protocol around GSSAPI, which in turn is a wrapper around either Kerberos or NTLM.
 Why a wrapper of a wrapper?
 No one outside Microsoft knows at this time.
 GSSAPI would have been more than enough.

-The real significance is that supporting it allows to support transparent Kerberos authentication to a MS Windows domain.
+The real significance is that supporting it allows support of transparent Kerberos authentication to a MS Windows domain.
 It is significantly more secure than NTLM and also poses much less burden on the Domain Controller.

 == Squid native Windows build with NEGOTIATE support ==